 In a real customer environment, normally the DID number is comprised of the local extension plus a prefix.
 If this is true, then a single private numbering entry can be applied for all extensions.
-In the example below, on trunk 2, all stations with a 5-digit extension beginning with 1 will send the calling party number as the Private Prefix plus the extension number.
+In the example below, all stations with a 5-digit extension beginning with 4 will send the calling party number as the Private Prefix plus the extension number.